2017-2018 LEGISLATIVE SESSION

-1. The chair may, at any time, order a call of the committee.
+- The chair may, at any time, order a call of the committee.
 Upon a request by any member of the committee or the author in person, the chair shall order the call.
-There may be only one call of the committee placed on a motion to amend a bill.
-JR62(a)

-2. If a motion is adopted to adjourn the committee while the committee is operating under a call, the call shall be dispensed with and any pending vote announced.
-JR62(a)
+- If a motion is adopted to adjourn the committee while the committee is operating under a call, the call shall be dispensed with and any pending vote announced.
+JR62(d)

 VOTE IN COMMITTEE

-1. Voting on the disposition of bills or other measures by the committee shall be by roll call vote only.
+- Voting on the disposition of bills or other measures by the committee shall be by roll call vote only.
 On any motion to amend or procedural motion that does not have the effect of disposing of a bill or other measure, a roll call vote shall only be taken if requested by any member of the committee or the author of the measure.
-All roll call votes taken in committee shall be promptly transmitted by the chair to the Secretary of the Senate who shall cause a record of such roll call votes to be printed in the Journal, together with the text of amendments voted upon where the roll call has been recorded and the amendments adopted.
-SR28.7 Senate Committee on Transportation and Housing Committee Rules (2013-14 Session)
+All roll call votes taken in committee shall be promptly transmitted by the chair to the Secretary of the Senate who shall cause a record of such roll call votes to be printed in the Journal.

 Further consideration of a bill that has been voted out of the committee or defeated, shall be by reconsideration only as follows: SR21.5(k)

-(1) A motion to reconsider a vote by which a bill is voted out shall be in order and shall be voted upon at the same meeting.
-If such a motion is carried by a vote of a majority of the committee, the bill may be considered at that meeting, provided the author is present, or at a subsequent meeting.
+- A motion to reconsider a vote by which a bill is voted out shall be in order and shall be voted upon at the same meeting.
+If such a motion is carried by a vote of a majority of the membership, the bill may be considered at that meeting, provided the author is present, or at a subsequent meeting.

-(2) The procedure for reconsideration of a bill that has been defeated shall conform to the requirements of Joint Rule 62(a).
+- The procedure for reconsideration of a bill that has been defeated shall conform to the requirements of subdivision (a) of Joint Rule 62.
 Any bill, reconsideration of which has been granted pursuant to this paragraph, shall not be heard again until a subsequent meeting of the committee after being calendared in the Daily File.